thedevdojo/wave/README.md

 git clone https://github.com/thedevdojo/wave.git project_name
 ```

-Next, we can install Wave with these **4 simple steps**:
+Next, we can install Wave with these **four simple steps**:

-### 1. Create a New Database
+### 1. Create a new database

 During the installation we need to use a MySQL database.
 You will need to create a new database and save the credentials for the next step.

 ### 2. Copy the `.env.example` file

-We need to specify our Environment variables for our application.
+We need to specify our environment variables for our application.
 You will see a file named `.env.example`, you will need to duplicate that file and rename it to `.env`.

 Then, open up the `.env` file and update your *DB_DATABASE*, *DB_USERNAME*, and *DB_PASSWORD* in the appropriate fields.
 You will also want to update the *APP_URL* to the URL of your application.